nori-dot-eco/contracts/docs/README.md

 1. Mint to supplier's wallet address.
 2. Transferred to the _Market_ contract to be listed for sale.
 Often in the scope of the minting transaction.
 3. Sold by the _Market_ and transferred to the _Certificate_ contract with internal bookkeeping mapping ownership of removal token balances to specific certificate tokens.
-4. Possibly burned or partially burned if the carbon is released -- i.e. supplier fails to uphold their contractual obligation to keep the underlying carbon sequestered for the duration of their contract.
+4. Possibly burned or partially burned if the carbon is released -- i.e., supplier fails to uphold their contractual obligation to keep the underlying carbon sequestered for the duration of their contract.

 ### Certificate (NCCR)